v-iashin/CORSMAL/README.md

         - calibration
     - 8-channel 44.1 kHz audio;

-## Evaluation
-For filling type and level classification, we employ 3-Fold validation, preserving the box/glass/cup ratio as in the test set.

 ## Folder organization

 Each folder in this repo corresponds to a dedicated task.
 Filling level and types have two or three different approaches and, hence, each approach has an individual folder.